bobanetwork/boba_legacy/packages/boba/turing/README.md

 ```

-The Turing data flow from out from the `evm.context` through the rest of the system as before, so the data are incorporated into verifier and replica blocks, resulting in correct and consistent state roots and replica and verifier blocks.
+The Turing data flow from out from the `evm.context` through the rest of the system as before, so the data are incorporated into verifier and replica blocks, resulting in correct/consistent state roots and replica and verifier blocks.